axiros/pycond/README.md

 There is a massive list of great tools and frameworks where condition parsing is a (small) part of them, e.g. [pyke](http://pyke.sourceforge.net/) or [durable](https://pypi.python.org/pypi/durable_rules) and many in the django world or from SQL statement parsers.

+## pycond Reasons to exist

-I just needed a very slim tool for only the parsing into functions - but this pretty customizable.
+`1.` I just needed a very **slim** tool for only the parsing into functions - but this pretty transparent and customizable

 pycond allows to customize
 - the list of condition operators